 Making a substantial down payment also reduces the possibility that you will owe more than the car is worth.
 In that case, you have what is called negative equity, and some refer to the situation as being upside-down or underwater on your auto loan.
 If the vehicle is totaled or stolen when you are underwater on your loan, you'll still owe the bank the difference between your insurance settlement and the balance of your loan.

 Signing the Papers

 Buying a used vehicle can take a long time.
 As you near the end of the process, you’ll probably just want to get the paperwork over with and drive home.
 You need to slow down, however, and check each of the loan and purchase documents.
 Make sure that they reflect exactly what you discussed and don’t have any errors or blank spots.
 Pay particular attention to the interest rate and loan amount.
 If they have discrepancies, politely request that they be completed before you sign.
-It’s a whole lot easier to correct any issues before they have your signature on them.
+It’s a whole lot easier to correct any issues before the papers have your signature on them.

 It’s a good idea to check the math using a car loan calculator on your smartphone.
 Just demonstrating that you’re checking may dissuade an unscrupulous dealer from trying to sneak something into the deal.

 When you’re in the market for a car loan, there are several things you should watch out for.
 From dealers that don’t have your interests at heart to long-term car loans, avoiding these traps can save you and your wallet from years of pain.

 Look Out for Deals That Seem Too Good to Be True

 Not every dealer has your financial future in mind.
 Often you’ll see dealerships that advertise that they can finance anyone, regardless of their credit.
 While the advertiser may be able to do that, it will likely come at a high price, with less-than-stellar loan terms.
 Bottom line: if you have to stretch your payments out six years or more, or pay triple the going interest rate, you cannot afford the car that you are looking at.